Teams, tales and tips – a guide to the local game

 These two local clubs merged to create modern-day Elgin City in 1893 – the same year as the inaugural Highland League was played, perhaps no coincidence.
 Dominated by clubs from Inverness – Thistle, Caledonian, Citadel, Clachnacuddin – the league was complemented by the earlier North of Scotland Cup.

-Having joined the Highland League in 1895, the newly formed Elgin immediately beat Citadel 7-2 and went on to become the first club from outside Inverness to win the North of Scotland Cup, in 1898, Clachnacuddin the victims.
+Having joined the Highland League in 1895, the newly formed Elgin immediately beat Citadel 7-2 and went on to become the first club from outside Inverness to win the North of Scotland Cup, in 1898.
+Clachnacuddin were the team put to the sword.

 Hero of the hour was Elgin-born Robert (‘RC’) Hamilton, snapped the following year by Rangers, where he would go on to score 150-plus goals and win 11 Scottish caps.